pghk/dotfiles/README.md

 ~/.dotfiles/helpers/bootstrap.sh
 ```

-This will install Homebrew & Zero.sh, and then run `zero setup init` customize the command-line and macOS user interfaces, and install essential apps.
+This will install Homebrew & Zero.sh, and then run `zero setup init` to customize the command-line and macOS user interfaces, and install essential apps.

 ```
 workspaces/init